Adidas Yeezy: Yeezy Qntm Bsktbl

 The Yeezy Qntm Bsktbl was released in the spring of 2020 and serves as a performance version of the Yeezy Qntm (Lifestyle Model) geared for the hardwood.

-Yeezy Foam Runners
+Yeezy Foam Runner

 The Yeezy Foam Runners were the first Adidas Yeezy shoes made in the United States and first released exclusively through Yeezy Supply on June 26, 2020.
 The shoes retailed for $75 and was partially made of foam generated from algae.
 The debut colorway was known as "Ararat Sand".

 Yeezy 450

 The Adidas Yeezy 450 debuted on March 6, 2021, with a debut colorway called "Cloud White", which was later followed by "Dark Slate".

 Yeezy Knit Runner

 The Adidas Yeezy Knit Runner (stylized as Knit Rnr) debuted on September 23, 2021, with a debut colorway called "Sulfur."
 The shoe retailed at US$200.
 The Knit Runner takes inspiration from the Yeezy Foam Runner silhouette while being predominantly made of knitted material.